Vyraal1/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ] Explain benefit(s) using `client-side routing`?

-> Answer: The biggest benefit of client-side routign is
+> Answer: The biggest benefit of client-side routing is making a more seamless user experience as local machines and connection speeds have gotten more powerful, making it a viable option to frontload a lot of the un-interactive loadtime for users while making the rest of the experience more better.

 ## Project Set Up